cleonard/fastapi-starlette-admin/README.md

 provisioning the VM.

-A `requirements.txt` file is provided, both for `conda` dependency installation and to facilitate another method of environment creation.
+A `requirements.txt` file is provided, both for `conda` dependency installation and to facilitate other environment creation methods.

 - Run `vagrant ssh` to SSH into the machine
 - Run `conda activate admin` to activate the conda environment